 The starting current of most AC motors is several times the normal full rated load current when starting from full line voltage.
 These large current requirements can result in nuisance tripping of protection breakers, excessive running currents, drop in terminal voltage etc. Dimming of lights as motors start up is a clear indicator that the power system may need investigation.
 It may have insufficient capacity or a better motor starting strategy may be required.

 Why is Motor Starting Study and Analysis Done?

-The starting electricity of most air conditioning motors is several times normal than full load current when starting them directly at full rated voltage.
-The starting force varies directly as the square of the applied voltage.
-Excessive starting current results in drop in terminal voltage and may result in the following:
+The starting torque varies directly as the square of the applied voltage.
+Thus excessive starting current results in drop in terminal voltage and may result in the following:

-- Failure of motor starting due to low starting forces.
+- Failure of motor starting due to low starting torques.

 - Unnecessary operation of under voltage relays.

 - Stalling of other running motors connected to the network.